letoram/durden/README.md

     arcan_db add_config mycore myconfig [ARCAN_RESOURCEPATH]/.assets/somefile

 will add a config 'myconfig' to 'mycore' with somefile as first argument.

+Statusbar / Command Channel
+====

+By default, durden creates two named pipes (FIFO) in the APPLTEMP namespace (e.g. export ARCAN\_APPLTEMPPATH=/some/where but defaults to the specified appldir) with the name (durden\_status) and (durden\_control).
+These can be used to run remote controls and to update the statusbar.
+For instance, using
+i3status:

+    i3status | sed -e 's/^/status:/' > ~/durden/durden\_

+The command channel uses the format "namespace:command" where namespace is one of (command, global, target).
+In addition, the command name or path must be enabled in the built-in table in gconf.lua or manually added through the global/config/command\_channel path.
+The feature works much like normal custom target or global bindings, but with some additional (gfunc.lua) functions available to be exposed.

 Features and Status
 =====